World Famous Manakamana Bhagwati Temple with Cable car

 Day 03:- Drive to Pokhara via Manakamana Temple

-Day 04:- Fly to Jomsom, Drive to Muktinath and Explore
+Day 04:- Fly to Jomsom, Drive to Muktinath, and Explore

-Day 05:- Fly back to Pokhara and Pokhara explore
+Day 05:- Fly back to Pokhara and explore Pokhara

-Day 06:- Pokhara Sightseeing, Fly to Kathmandu and Bhaktapur Sightseeing
+Day 06:- Pokhara Sightseeing, Fly to Kathmandu, and Bhaktapur Sightseeing

 Day 07:- Departure